 Director of Real Estate Operations

-Tom Ciano is the Vice President of Operations at Monadnock Development.
-In this role, he undertakes development of specific projects and also oversees conversion activities, ongoing asset management efforts, and back office functions for the company.
+Currently, Tom is the Vice President of Operations at Monadnock Development.
+In this role, he undertakes development of affordable and supportive/homeless housing projects and also oversees the company's asset management unit and back office functions.

 Tom received a Master of Architecture degree from Columbia University, a Master of Public Administration from George Washington University, and a Bachelor of Arts from Boston College.